floesche/neuView/COLUMN_ROI_IMPLEMENTATION_SUMMARY.md

-# Column-Based ROI Analysis Implementation Summary
+# Column-Based ROI Analysis with Hexagonal Grid Visualization Implementation Summary

 ## Overview

 This document summarizes the implementation of the Column-Based ROI Analysis feature for QuickPage.
-The feature automatically detects and analyzes neurons with synapses in column-structured ROIs following the pattern `(ME|LO|LOP)_[RL]_col_HEX1_HEX2`.
+The feature automatically detects and analyzes neurons with synapses in column-structured ROIs following the pattern `(ME|LO|LOP)_[RL]_col_HEX1_HEX2` and displays the results as an interactive hexagonal grid visualization.

 ## Implementation Details